 How do I change the speed of my tufting gun?

 Depending on the model, there may be a knob at the base of the handle to adjust speed.
-Oher models support both 110V and 220V power, so swapping to a regular outlet may slow the speed.
+Other models support both 110V and 220V power, so swapping to a regular outlet may slow the speed.
+Many shops also allow you to choose the plug type when buying.

 What kind of oil should I use to lubricate my tufting gun?